dosyago/xen/README.md

 ## technical details

-Internally theres 360 bits of state by default, but you can tune that.
+Internally there's 1440 bits of state by default, but you can tune that.

 ## Testing results

-The below results are for the 18-byte, 1 shift variant.
+The below results are for an 18-byte, 1 shift variant.

-*The regular variant is 45-byte, 1 shift.*
+*The regular variant is 45-double words, 1 shift.*

 ### Dieharder